babiaraujo/integration-notion/README.md

 # Integration with notion

-api that sends data in bulk to a database within notion
+api that sends data in bulk to a database within notion.